Syskey: The "Syskey Bug"

 In December 1999, a security team from BindView found a security hole in Syskey that indicated that a certain form of offline cryptanalytic attack is possible, making a brute force attack appear to be possible.
 Microsoft later issued a fix for the problem (dubbed the "Syskey Bug").
 The bug affected both Windows NT 4.0 and pre-RC3 versions of Windows 2000.

 Use as ransomware

-Syskey is commonly abused by "tech support" scammers to lock victims out of their own computers in order to coerce them into paying a ransom.
+Syskey is commonly abused by technical support scammers to lock victims out of their own computers in order to coerce them into paying a ransom.
+It is also used against such scammers by scambaiters as a way to disrupt their fraudulent operations.